oktadev/okta-blog/_source/_posts/2023-10-12-okta-documentation-chatbot.md

 dashboard
 ```
-The code above found in the [main/GPTChatbot.ipynb](https://github.com/tanishkumar02/oktanaut/blob/main/GPTChatbot.ipynb) file is a script for a Python chatbot "Oktanaut" that can answer questions about Okta and OAuth developer documentation.
+The code above found in the [okta-python-chatbot-example
+/GPTChatbot.ipynb](https://github.com/oktadev/okta-python-chatbot-example/blob/main/GPTChatbot.ipynb) file is a script for a Python chatbot "Oktanaut" that can answer questions about Okta and OAuth developer documentation.
 The chatbot is built using the GPT-3.5 Turbo model from OpenAI and displayed in a web interface created with the Python panel library.

 Here's a step-by-step walkthrough of how the code works and how to use it:
 1. With a Google account, ensure you have access to [Colab](https://colab.google/); this will be the environment we will use to run the Python scripts.